Understanding developing turbulence by a study of the nonlinear energy transfer in the Navier-Stokes equation: Examples

 A thought experiment may be helpful in hypothesizing qualitatively how large and small scales may couple together: Assume two large and closely spaced counter-rotating vortices, Figure~\ref{fig:23} (right), which can immediately be seen to give rise to the creation of significantly smaller scales.
 The large scales can in this manner exchange energy directly with the smaller scales and thus give rise to intermittent dissipation.
 This is an intuitive example in physical space of non-local interactions in wavenumber space, aiding direct energy transfer between widely different scales -- including non-equilibrium dynamics immediately transferred from large to small scales.

-It is often emphasized that mode interactions do most efficiently occur between closely aligned modes in wavenumber space with a net energy transfer towards higher frequencies or wavenumbers.
-But another aspect should be considered when discussing mode interaction: The time duration of a coherent interaction.
+It is often emphasized that modal interactions do most efficiently occur between closely aligned modes in wavenumber space (local interactions) with a net energy transfer towards higher frequencies or wavenumbers.
+But another important aspect should be considered when discussing modal interaction: The time duration of a coherent interaction.
 The time issue is rarely considered, but it should be noted that if a large eddy interacts with a small one coherently over a long time, the transfer of energy between remote modes may still happen efficiently.
-This could typically happen e.g. in shear layers~\cite{10,11,17} or in fractal grid turbulence~\cite{18}, where different scales are introduced with a common convection velocity.
+This could typically happen e.g. in shear layers~\cite{10,11,17} (see also Figure~\ref{fig:23} left) or in fractal grid turbulence~\cite{18}, where different (in some cases quite distant in wavenumber) scales are introduced with a common convection velocity.

-We have illustrated the mode mixing with the following plots that show the effect of two closely spaced high frequency modes interacting (Figure~\ref{fig:24}) to create a low frequency mode far from the incident modes and another situation where two modes separated by a large frequency distance (Figure~\ref{fig:26}) interact to create closely spaced side bands.
+We have illustrated the modal mixing over time with the following plots that show the effect of significant nonlocal interactions; In Figure~\ref{fig:24} two closely spaced high frequency modes create a low frequency mode far from the incident modes.
+Figure~\ref{fig:26} displays another situation where two modes separated by a large frequency distance interact over time to create closely spaced side bands.

-The movies linked to Figures~\ref{fig:25} and~\ref{fig:27} show how a low frequency mode can interact with high frequency modes to generate spatial frequency modes far from the energy carrying modes by non-local interactions.
-The movies also clearly show the tendency for preferred transfer towards higher frequencies, the energy cascade process, as was previously shown using propagation of two frequencies in the nonlinear term $u\cdot \nabla u$.
+The movies linked to Figures~\ref{fig:25} and~\ref{fig:27} show how a low frequency mode can interact with high frequency modes over time to generate spatial frequency modes far from the energy carrying modes by non-local interactions.
+The movies also clearly show the tendency for preferred transfer towards higher frequencies, the energy cascade process, as was previously shown using propagation of two frequencies in the nonlinear term $u\cdot \nabla u$ (see section~\ref{sec:GaussianPulse}).
 It is thus the product of the velocity with its own velocity gradient that gives rise to these nonlocal interaction effects.
 Such high velocities and spatial velocity gradients combined are typical of high shear flows, e.g. such as those shown in Figure~\ref{fig:23}.
 Significant time duration of these interactions contribute to further increase the nonlocal energy exchange across wavenumbers.

-\subsection{Discussion and Conclusion}
+\section{Discussion and Conclusion}

+Probably, the most important result of this study is that it allows us to see the effect of the nonlinear term in the Navier-Stokes equation and study details of the triad interactions on a velocity record from a real turbulent flow measured in the laboratory.